Medications To Treat Alcoholism

 While it’s not talked about much, there are actually medications available that can aid patients in the treatment of alcoholism.
 What’s surprising is how few people, including medical professionals, know about them.

-The Journal of American Medicine Association (JAMA) released a paper earlier this year, which analyzed more than a 120 research studies.
+The Journal of American Medicine Association (JAMA) previously released a paper, which analyzed more than a 120 research studies.

 All of these studies focused on the benefits of Pharmacotherapy, or prescription medication, in the treatment of alcoholism.
 The majority of them looked at two medications, Naltrexone (Vivitrol) and Acamprosate (Campral).